e-gov/GOVSSO/TechnicalSpecification.md

 **Request**

-The ID Token request is a HTTP POST request which is used by the client application to request the ID Token from the GOVSSO service.
+The ID Token request is an HTTP POST request which is used by the client application to request the ID Token from the GOVSSO service.
 It must be performed by client application's back-end server which knows `client_secret` value.

 ***Example GOVSSO token request***
 ````